ktrudickm/Code-Refactor/README.md

 The first issue noticed was the Search Engine Optimization link at the top of the page did not direct the user to the respective spot on the page where that information existed when clicked.
 This was because the content it was trying to link to had an attribute that did not have an id called out, only a class.

-Another issue observed was that all of the images did not have alt attributes with them.
+Another issue observed was that all of the images did not have alt tags with them.

 Continuing on, the structure of the HTML file was not clear.
 For example, the footer used a *div* attribute instead of a *footer* attribute.
 Also, the header was contained in the body, and was also under a *div* attribute and not a *header* attribute.
 Within the body itself, each section wasnt clearly distinguished since these sections were also under *div* attributes.
 So, it was adjusted from a *div* to a *section* and from a *div* to an *aside* to make it clear that each part of the site fit under a certain section of the page.
 The aside was fitting for the section that you see on the right-hand-side of the page since it is essentially "aside" of the main content to the left of it.